 Those interested in military history will love the exhibits, which stretch from the Boer War through the two world wars, in which thousands of New Zealanders died fighting for Britain, to the present day.
 But most one-day passengers will spend more time in the Maori Gallery, which holds the finest collection of New Zealand’s rich indigenous culture outside the national museum in Wellington.

 If you have time, make the detour a few blocks away to the Auckland Art Gallery, which was given a transforming renovation in 2010, for an insight into the local art scene.

-12:00 Time for lunch.
-Takapuna Beach Cafe has the best gelato in Auckland, with great views of Rangitoto Island and the city, and it’s only a 15-minute bus ride from the central business district.
-Or you can wander down Ponsonby Road, the city’s best shopping street, and choose from Ponsonby Central, Burger Burger, Blue Breeze Inn or Foxtrot Parlour.
+12pm Time for lunch.
+Takapuna Beach Cafe has the best gelato in Auckland.
+Also with great views of Rangitoto Island and the city, and it’s only a 15-minute bus ride from the central business district.
+Or you can wander down Ponsonby Road.
+The city’s best shopping street, and choose from Ponsonby Central, Burger Burger, Blue Breeze Inn or Foxtrot Parlour.
 Alternatively you can take the ferry over to Waiheke Island for lunch at Mudbrick or Cable Bay.

 This remains Auckland’s most fascinating European-era district, home to navigators throughout the ages – including Team New Zealand, skippered by Russell Coutts and led by Sir Peter Blake, which won the America’s Cup in 1995.

 Black Magic, the winning yacht, is now a prize exhibit of the New Zealand Maritime Museum, but sailing has been part of Auckland’s psyche ever since the first Maoris arrived, so if you’d like an authentic insight into the origins of those who call the Land of the Long White Cloud their home, it’s well worth taking a peek.
 Last entry to the museum is 4pm, but handily it’s right next to the cruise terminal.